 Periodontal disease runs in my family.
 Is it possible for me to prevent it?

-A range of factors contribute to the development of gum disease.
+A range of factors contributes to the development of gum disease.
 While genetics do appear to be a component, other factors include:

 - Smoking and other tobacco use